 Along with its soft label and IP address, the VIA may display optional messages.
-At present the messages only report status of the Ring Protection feature, when enabled.
+At present, the messages only report status of the Ring Protection feature, when enabled.

 Message Explanation Ring Protect Master: Init Switch configured as Master.
 Ring is initializing Ring Protect Transit: Init Switch configured as Transit.
 Ring is initializing Ring Protect Master: OK Switch configured as Master.
 Ring is intact Ring Protect Transit: OK Switch configured as Transit.
 Ring is intact Ring Protect Master: Failed Switch is configured as Master.
 Link between two ports has failed.
 Communication now relies on secondary links.
-Fault should be located and repaired immediately Ring Protect Transit: FailedSwitch is configured as Transit.
+Fault should be located and repaired immediately.
+To assist in locating the fault the LCD backlight will blink on the two switches adjacent to the failed cable.
+Ring Protect Transit: Failed Switch is configured as Transit.
 Link between two ports has failed.
-Communication now relies on secondary links Fault should be located and repaired immedia
+Communication now relies on secondary links.
+Fault should be located and repaired immediately.
+To assist in locating the fault the LCD backlight will blink on the two switches adjacent to the failed cable.